osic/ref-impl/documents/bare_metal_provisioning.md

 In order to get around this, you must install an updated Linux kernel.

-You can quickly do this by running the following commands:
+You can do this by running the following commands:

     cd /root/osic-prep-ansible